rdunlop/uni-timer/README.md

 - If you press C, toggle between U/D on digit 3 (indicates up or down)
 - If you press D, toggle between 1..9 on digit 4.

 #### Mode 4.2 (Press 2) - Maximum Racer digits

-Defaults to 3 digits for a racer number.
+Defaults to 3 digits for a racer number (e.g. if you enter more than 3 digits, it discards the racer number and you enter it again).

 - If you press A, toggle between 3 and 4 digits